 Hi there, thanks so much for visiting Create & Thrive!

 I’m Jess, the gal on the other side of the screen.
-This is me in my solar-powered home studio, about an hour north of Brisbane, Australia.
+This is me in my solar-powered home office in the Sunshine Coast Hinterland, Queensland, Australia.

 I’ve been running my own handmade business – Epheriell – since I started it as a hobby in 2008.
 I went full-time in 2010, and never been happier with my work or my life!

 But I won’t lie – I’ve also NEVER worked harder or longer hours than I do in this business.
 I know first-hand how hard it is to build up a teeny-tiny micro-biz into something that actually sustains me and my husband (who works for me, too).

 I believe in handmade.
 I believe in the power and the goodness of the micro-economy.
 I buy handmade and vintage wherever I can.
 I believe that the more of us who succeed, the better our world and our lives will be.

 There’s a lot of motivational stuff out there that encourages you to ‘live your dreams’ – which, I want to say, I support wholeheartedly – but there are also a LOT of people out there who are struggling to turn a profit in their handmade businesses – let alone make a full-time living out of it.

 I’ve been teaching and helping people learn and work their way to success for a few years now, but I saw that there was a gap in the blogosphere – I couldn’t find a place where I could learn directly from those who actually DO this – who have a full-time craft/creative business.

 A place where they would share their hard-learnt knowledge and skills with me and others.
 Where they would be honest and real about how much time and work is involved.
 Where they would give me the dirt, baby!
 The nitty-gritty details!